Crypto-TII/multivariate_quadratic_estimator/README.md

 need to first download [Docker Desktop](https://www.docker.com/get-started/) (see https://docs.docker.com/get-started/overview/ to get an overview of what docker is).

 We configure the Docker image with a pre-installed sage (v9.5).
-To build and run the docker image, simply execute
+To build and run the docker image, simply start the Docker program and then execute in your local terminal the following command:

     $ make rundocker